 Wrapping things up here, I want to leave you with a few more tips and things to expect when you’re driving your coach down the road.
 These are things I wish I knew before I got behind the wheel that I know will be helpful for you.

-- Scout your route.
-Plan your fuel and rest stops ahead of time to make sure you can get in and out of the parking lot easy enough.
+Scout your route.
+Plan your fuel and rest stops ahead of time to make sure you can get in and out of the parking lot easily enough.
 Truck map apps are a good tool here.

 And there it is my friends!
 I knew nothing and had zero experience the first time I drove our coach.
 But I took my time and made sure to be very aware of my surroundings.
 It really is enjoyable once you get comfortable and familiar with your coach.
 Hopefully this information helps give you some confidence to go find that Class A you and your family have been dreaming about!
 You’ll be rolling down to road to adventure in no time!
 By the way, we ended up buying that Holiday Rambler Vacationer.
 The very first one I drove is the one we own, and I couldn’t be happier!
 P.S.
 Always, always, always lock the fridge before driving!
 Don’t ask…